ondrejch/DAQ-DT5781/spigs/README.md

 ABOUT:

-"spigs" is a single channel data acquisition system GUI for DT5781.
+Single-channel Position Indicating Gamma Sensor (S-PIGS) is a single channel data acquisition system GUI for DT5781.
 It is written in C++ and uses the ROOT/C++ framework.
 The channel parameters are optimized for an NaI scintillator.